wpb-astro/skymapper/README.md

 2. Setting up a `Map` to hold the projection and matplotlib figure, ax, ...
 3. Add data to the map

 Several map projections are available, the full list is stored in the dictionary `projection_register`.
-If the projection you want isn't included, open an issue, or better: create it yourself (see below).
+If the projection you want isn't included, open an issue, or better: create it yourself (see below) and submit a pull request.

 Since most ground-based surveys have predominant East-West coverage, we suggest using conic projections, in particular the equal-area `Albers` conic (an discussion why exactly that one is [here](http://pmelchior.net/blog/map-projections-for-surveys.html)).